JuliaData/DataFrames.jl/docs/io.md

 # Importing and Exporting (I/O)

-Currently, `DataFrames` provides functions to read tabular (CSV) data, and R data files (in RDA2 or RDX2 format).
+Currently, `DataFrames` provides functions to read tabular (e.g. CSV) data, and R data files (in RDA2 or RDX2 format).

 In addition, a number of additional packages allow to obtain a `DataFrame` from external data, for instance databases, or Statistics software.
 Below, we describe interfaces for